Monday, 27 October 2025

 The models were repainted Vallejo Iraqi sand as usual and changed with the addition of EverGreen plastic side skirts, stowage at the turret rack, antenna and a Soviet AA machine gun.

-Next: a big brawl of WW2 tanks between the Slovaks, the Soviets and even the Americans.
+Next: a big brawl of WW2 tanks between the Slovaks, Soviets, Japanese and even the Americans.

 Friday, 3 October 2025